 I am proud to say that I have completed my Book Studies Concentration Capstone project.
-(Click through to see videos and more photos of the finished book!)
 I was the happy recipient of the Rosenthall Fellowship for Book Studies Capstone projects and am so grateful for all the support I received from my advisor, Barry Moser.

 This past semester, Fall 2020, I designed, carved, and printed a dos-à-dos book from a 9.5"x25" woodblock.